franciscovillaescusa/Quijote-simulations/README.md

 - More than 1 Petabyte of data publicly available

 ## Data

+<span style="color:blue">Warning: The San Diego Supercomputer Center endpoint (where the data is) is currently down text</span>

 The data is stored in the Gordon cluster of the San Diego Supercomputer Center.
 It can be access through [globus](https://www.globus.org/).

 - Log in into [globus](https://www.globus.org/) (create an account if you dont have one).